 About Dr. Mancini

-Dr. Mancini is a rehabilitation specialist with an extensive background in the fields of human biomechanics, triplanar functional restoration and neurophysiology.
+Michael is a chiropractor who specializes in the rehabilitation and management of musculoskeletal disorders.
+He has an extensive background in the fields of human biomechanics, triplanar functional restoration and neurophysiology relating to these various mechanical disorders.
 His passion for advancement has prompted extensive continued education throughout North America and Europe where he completed his residency training in manual therapy and rehabilitation.

 Dr. Mancini is currently lecturing nationally and internationally on the topics of triplanar movement disorders, functional biomechanics, rehabilitation and reactivation strategies for chronic pain management.

 He held a full-time practice at the Institute for Athletic Medicine with Fairview Hospital and Clinic Systems, the teaching hospital of the University of Minnesota Medical School.
 In addition, he was a member of the mentorship program with Minnesota Sports Medicine, a specialty service and research branch collaboration between Fairview and Twin Cities Orthopedics.
 He is a credentialed practitioner and active member of the McKenzie Institute International, the National Academy of Sports Medicine and the Gray Institute for Applied Functional Science.